tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

   Key: 04-06-2019
   ```

-* For loops can be used in conjunction with operationally returning a value by a specific key to return all values in the dictionary.
+* For loops can be used to iterate over each key in the dictionary and use each key to call every corresponding value in the dictionary.

   ```python
   # Print out dict values